billpmurphy/hask-archive/README.md

 8172
 ```

+Sections are just `TypedFunc` objects, so they are automagically curried and
+typechecked.
 Double sections are also supported:

 ```python
 >>> (__+__)(1, 2)